jdeluyck/kcoreorg-website/_posts/2007/2007-12-26-trains-and-the-lack-of-being-on-time.md

 title: Trains and the lack of being on time
 date: 2007-12-26T09:23:15+02:00
 permalink: /2007/12/26/trains-and-the-lack-of-being-on-time/
-categories:
+categories: [Life & Musings, Personal]
-  - Personal
-  - Rants
 tags:
   - cancellations
   - delay
   - nmbs
   - trains
+  - rants
 ---
 In Belgium, if you want to get somewhere on time - don't take the train.